 - The fabric is showing through the rubber, ignoring this will result in a bang.

 - If your tire shows irregular, lumpy bumps on the side.

-- Check the threads and sidewalls for wear and tear.
+- Check the treads and sidewalls for wear and tear.

 How to Make MTB Tires Last Longer